UN offensive into North Korea: The Kumch'on Pocket (9–14 October)

 The day Kumch'on fell to the 1st Cavalry Division, 14 October, the North Korean Premier and Commander in Chief, Kim Il Sung, issued an order to all troops of the KPA explaining the reasons for the army's defeat and outlining harsh measures for future army discipline.
-Alluding to the recent reverses, Kim Il Sung said, "Some of our officers have been cast into utter confusion by the new situation and have thrown away their weapons and left their positions without orders."
+Alluding to the recent reverses, Kim said, "Some of our officers have been cast into utter confusion by the new situation and have thrown away their weapons and left their positions without orders."
 He commanded; "Do not retreat one step farther.
 Now we have no space in which to fall back."
 He directed that agitators and deserters be executed on the spot, irrespective of their positions in the Army.
 To carry out this order, he directed that division and unit commanders organize, by the following day, a special group, which he termed the "Supervising Army," its men to be recruited from those who had distinguished themselves in battle.

 By the close of 14 October, with US I Corps troops through the principal prepared KPA positions between the 38th Parallel and Pyongyang, KPA front lines as such had ceased to exist.
 The KPA were in a state of utter confusion.
-In these auspicious circumstances, President Truman on 15 October met General MacArthur on Wake Island.
-A few days earlier, in announcing his intention to make the trip, President Truman had said he would discuss with General MacArthur "the final phase of U.N. action in Korea."
+In these auspicious circumstances, President Truman on 15 October met MacArthur on Wake Island.
+A few days earlier, in announcing his intention to make the trip, Truman had said he would discuss with MacArthur "the final phase of U.N. action in Korea."